Praxis with Results - Title 1 Equity

 Inappropriate student conduct and disruptive student behavior must be addressed – clearly stated classroom rules, consequences, relationship building training, de escalation techniques and effective classroom management teacher training must be a common standard schoolwide in all classrooms.

-Personnel accountability – principals and classroom teachers are allotted a 3 to 4 year time period to significantly heighten Title 1 elementary school academic results.
+Personnel accountability – principals and classroom teachers are allotted a 3 year time period to significantly heighten Title 1 elementary school academic results.

 It is long overdue to implement curriculum in academically struggling Title 1 schools based on performance – what actually works and not what ideologues want to work.
 Investing in ‘Praxis with Results’ methodology affords educational equity and future economic opportunities to our most needy children.